mysterycommand/ecs-from-scratch/README.md

 2. What is an <abbr title="entity-component-system">ECS</abbr> (and <abbr title="data oriented design">DOD</abbr>)
    - comparison to <abbr title="object oriented programming">OOP</abbr>
    - entities ("just indexes" - generational indexes)
-   - components (just data - e.g. "primitive" orvalues types)
+   - components (just data - e.g. "primitive" or value types)
    - systems - functions that run on queried (by component) groups of entities
    - resources - like "shared components" … usually read only from the perspective of systems
 3. Why use it?